-Project Volumes are areas of disk space that are distinct from your private Andrew File System (AFS) disk space; Project Volumes must be requested.
-Some examples of how Project Volumes are used:
+Project Volumes are areas of disk space that must be requested.
+They are distinct from your private Andrew File System (AFS) disk space.

-- when other people need access to the project files and you don't want to use your personal account.
+- used in situations where you want to allow others access to your project files but don't want to use your personal account.

 Ownership of Materials in Project Volumes

 Below are general guidelines for ownership of materials stored in project volumes.
 In this context, ownership refers to intellectual rights to the material in the volume, not the "owner" user ID in the project volume request.

 - Undergraduate research and non-funded graduate research is the sole property of the person for whom the project volume is created.